The Power of the Review

 Other potential patients will then use those reviews when finding the doctor to do their tummy tuck or root canal.
 Patients are using sites such as RealSelf and Yelp, along with search features that filter out providers with poor reviews and rating scores, when looking for either primary care physicians or specialists.

-Managing your reputation is critical
+Managing your online reputation is critical

 These trends show just how important it is to manage your online reputation.
 As patients are more and more active voicing their reviews and using the reviews of others when making decisions, providers must listen to, manage, and respond to patient reviews and feedback.
 And, despite reluctance about doing it, doctors and dentists need to encourage their patients to provide online reviews.